 - Go for a walk and take a picture and explain why you took this picture

 - Give many different writing and speaking (recording) prompts

 - Create a flyer about social distancing, washing hands, or how to stay healthy during COVID-19

 - Write a script for an interview with a virologist (Bonus: record it with a family member)

 - Write a speech for your president/chancellor/Prime Minister about the current situation (Bonus: record the speech)

 - Translate a controversial social media post with comments (or create your own)

-Most of us probably didn’t see this coming or ever imagined ourselves in a situation where we’d be sad to not be in school.
+Most of us probably didn’t see this coming or ever imagined ourselves in a situation where we’d be sad not to be in school.
 The times are filled with uncertainty, fear, and confusion.
 Instead of letting this overwhelm us, we have to try to see the positive in the situation and stay strong together.
 Now is the time to be creative, be present, be supportive, and truly show our students and parents how much we care.
-Our SmartClass+ HUB platform will help you continue to teach languages in a fun, interactive, and output oriented way.
-Thanks to the many different auto graded templates and our AI supported pronunciation activities, you will have time to turn your assignments in interactive recordings and send videos to your students to watch and replay over and over.
+Our SmartClass+ HUB platform will help you continue to teach languages in a fun, interactive, and output-oriented way.
+Thanks to the many different auto-graded templates and our AI-supported pronunciation activities, you will have time to turn your assignments into interactive recordings and send videos to your students to watch and replay over and over.
 Try it out for free until June 30th (https://www.roboteltrial.com/) and fall in love with an affordable solution that takes your language teaching to the next level.
 If you want to find out more, check out our free webinars (https://www.robotel.com/webinars) or our FAQ section (https://faq.robotel.com/knowledge/).
 From one teacher to another: You got this!
-And we are here to help, every step of the way!
+And we are here to help every step of the way!